digital-societies-institute/digital-societies-institute/_projects/artificial-intelligence-tools.md

 1. AI-powered decision-making tools that can assist digital communities in making collective decisions, by providing data, analysis, and insights.

-1. AI-powered moderation and moderation tools that can help to manage and regulate online discussions and debates within a digital community.
+1. AI-powered moderation tools that can help to manage and regulate online discussions and debates within a digital community.

 1. AI-powered personal assistants that can provide support and assistance to community members, by answering questions, providing information, and helping to resolve problems.